teampopcorn/avatar-journey/prework/TTPREP.md

 # Avatar Prework

 ## About Me
   Code bender-in-training.
-I have a Bachelor's in Biochemistry and Biophysics.
-I love learning about the nuances and subtleties in all aspects of life cause it gives me a better picture of how this world works.
+I relate to water bending because I value adaptability and open-mindedness.
+I have a Bachelor's in Biochemistry and Biophysics, and I love learning about the nuances and subtleties in all aspects of life cause it makes the world a more interesting place for me.
 I enjoy programming because it has the nuances and logic that I like, and I am able to have more control over it (compared to biochemistry).
-As for my hobbies, I really enjoy playing piano, non-running sports, and anime!
+As for my hobbies, I really enjoy playing piano, non-running physical activities, and anime!

 ## Creative Space (Quest generation)
   *Basic shell for quest directions